Neha-envy/P346_Computational_Physics/README.md

 # P346_Computational_Physics

-pre reqs
+## Pre reqs
-1. Classes
+1. Libraries
-2. Matrix multiplication
+2. Classes
-3. Reading a file
+4. Reading a file
-4. Writing into a file
+5. Writing into a file